LarsDoorenbos/LarsDoorenbos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D student currently based in Bern, Switzerland, where I work on creating safe and reliable deep learning models through out-of-distribution detection.
-Before, I completed a Bachelor's and Master's degree in Computing Science at the University of Groningen.
+Before, I completed my Bachelor's and Master's degree in Computing Science at the University of Groningen.